Pectolite

-Pectolite is a white to gray mineral, NaCa2Si3O8(OH), sodium calcium hydroxide inosilicate.
+Pectolite is a white to gray mineral, NaCa2Si3O8(OH), a sodium calcium hydroxide inosilicate.
 It crystallizes in the triclinic system typically occurring in radiated or fibrous crystalline masses.
 It has a Mohs hardness of 4.5 to 5 and a specific gravity of 2.7 to 2.9.
-The gemstone variety, larimar, is a pale to sky blue.
+A highly sought-after variety known as larimar, is a pale to sky blue.
+There is also a whitish form of the mineral from Alaska that is sometimes marketed as 'Alaska jade'.

 Occurrence

-It was first described in 1828 at Mount Baldo, Trento Province, Italy and named from the Greek pektos – "compacted" and lithos – "stone".
+It was first described in 1828 at Mount Baldo, Trento Province, Italy, and named from the Greek pektos – "compacted" and lithos – "stone".

 It occurs as a primary mineral in nepheline syenites, within hydrothermal cavities in basalts and diabase and in serpentinites in association with zeolites, datolite, prehnite, calcite and serpentine.
 It is found in a wide variety of worldwide locations.